sharduul/chalk/_posts/2020-06-14-how-to-make-responsive-webapps.md

 ---
 layout: post
-title: "How To Make Responsive Web Apps"
+title: "How To Build Responsive Web Apps"
 description: "This articles teaches you how to make your HTML responsive using media queries.
 Make a responsive website in easy steps."
 tags: [programming, html, the-how-series]
 og_image: "posts/specific/responsive-html/responsive.png"